home-assistant/architecture/adr/0009-translations-2.0.md

   ```
 - Import all existing state attribute keys + translations from frontend
 - Replace as many existing translations as possible with references
+- Convert moon and season sensor to have their own entities and use `strings.json` for translation

 #### Frontend
 Load part of backend translations when necessary.